sandeep45/club_management_front_end/README.md

+Pending

+Show Checked in Members sorted by table number

+Number of Tables : 8
+People per group : 4
+it will give 32 people a table number

+update table numbers by these two options
+- straight by rating
+- every other by rating
+- manually

+Assign Tables
+Mmember | tableNumber

+Print sheet for individual table

+pencil icon so they can do member update from checkins dashboard

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>